nanashininova/jarvis-demo/README.md

 # JARVIS Demo

-JARVIS is a modern web application for the Tech Society at IIT Madras, showcasing AI, research, virtual networks, IoT, and electronics.
+JARVIS Demo is a modern web application for the Tech Society at IIT Madras, showcasing AI, research, virtual networks, IoT, and electronics.
 This demo features a visually engaging homepage, interactive hero section, and smooth UI/UX built with React and Vite.

 ## 🚀 Features